-Each modern pentathlon event is scored on a 1,000 points scale.
+- Each modern pentathlon discipline is scored on a 1,000 points scale.

 - For the swimming and running events, there are set times that secure 1,000 points.
-Each second above or below that time results in additions or subtractions to the score.
+Any second above or below that time results in additions or subtractions to the score.

 - The other events (shooting, fencing and riding) have specific set targets to aim for to maximize the points for each event.